javacook/proxifier/README.md

     dogPx.setWeight( hundPx.getGewicht() );
     dogPx.setNice( hundPx.isLieb() );

-    // Safety check
+    // Safety check:
     Proxifier.assertAllGettersInvoked(hundPx);
     Proxifier.assertAllSettersInvoked(dogPx);

     // Execution continued with the originals
     return dog;

-The proxy objects propergate the bean mapping to the original objects (here e.g. <code>dog</code> and <code>hund</code>) so that you can/should continue using these ones.
+The proxy objects propagate the bean mapping to the original objects (here <code>dog</code> and <code>hund</code>).
+I.e. the properties of the originals are automatically mapped as well.
+So, the proxified objects should only be used in the set/get code regions, the further execution can be done using the originals again.

 #### Excepted properties
 In certain cases not every getter (resp. setter) needs to be invoked during the mapping.
-Getters (resp. setters) which should not be checked can be specified as a list of getters (resp. setters) or properties:
+Getters (resp. setters) which shall not be checked can be specified as a list of getters (resp. setters) or properties:

     // Exclude some attributes from the safty check:
     Proxifier.assertAllGettersInvoked(hundPx, "getRasse", "gewicht");

 #### Enable / disable
-Of course, the proxification costs additional execution time.
-To avoid this the proxification can be disabled (enabled by default) globaly by setting
+Of course, this proxification costs additional execution time.
+But, for example in production environments it can be disabled (enabled by default) globally by setting

     Proxifier.enabled = false;
-for example in production mode.